-Drug and alcohol addiction treatment programs can be cleaved into two modalities:
+Drug and alcohol addiction treatment programs can be divided into two categories:

 These different types of treatment programs are both strongly focused on rehabilitation, but each modality offers its own benefits and attributes.

 An inpatient program, also known as residential rehab, is designed to effectively treat more serious addictions.
 While intensive outpatient programs, by contrast, are ideal for treating mild and moderate alcohol use disorder or substance use disorder.

 Renaissance Recovery is an outpatient rehab and does not offer inpatient services, however, we partner with many programs in the area and can help you find exactly what you’re looking for.

 With inpatient rehab or residential rehab, you’ll check into a treatment center where you will remain for the duration of the program.
 This controlled and substance-free environment offers you around-the-clock medical care as well as robust emotional support.

 While residential rehab is more expensive than outpatient treatment, success rates are higher.
 In the case of severe addictions, inpatient treatment is almost always the most effective modality for treatment.